phakpa/teamProfileGenerator/README.md

 A software engineering team is generated from a command line application.
 User is asked to input Manger's information along with their team members.
 Once information is gathered, an HTML webpage will display the summaries for each team member.

-Here is the link to the Github repository. https://github.com/phakpa/teamProfileGenerator
+Here is the link to the demo video. https://drive.google.com/file/d/1cbbGAe0ywMnyXfUNvYTsAauRMQv2ji0j/view Here is the link to the Github repository. https://github.com/phakpa/teamProfileGenerator

 images below ------------------------------------------------------------------------------